Investors question what to do as stock market plunges in wake of coronavirus

 “I’m not worried about the stock market to much because over the course of my lifetime, and my retirement things have been invested, the stock market has gone up and down, and I just hope that it will come back again,” said Ronna Grimes, a Penfield resident.

-Financial advisor Jason Garlock says the worst thing people can do right now is panic.
+Financial adviser Jason Garlock says the worst thing people can do right now is panic.
 But those with a plan are in better shape than those who need the money soon.

-“Selling during down markets like this based strictly on emotion is one of biggest mistakes you can make as an investor,” said Jason Garlock, partner, and chief investment officer with Cobblestone Capital Advisors.
+“Selling during down markets like this based strictly on emotion is one of biggest mistakes you can make as an investor,” said Jason Garlock, partner, and chief investment officer with Cobblestone Capital Advisers.

 “The longer time horizon that you have, the less worried you should be for sure.
 People that are in the best situations are the people that have a long time before they need the money,” said Garlock.